-46% of businesses stated they would fold if a key person died or suffered a critical illness (Legal & General, 2016).
+53% of small businesses stated they would fold within a year if a key person died or suffered a critical illness (Legal & General).

-“Most companies have at least one key person whose loss would cause serious business disruption or even collapse.
-The loss of that person’s ambition, talents, vision and drive could have a devastating financial impact on a company.
+The loss of a key individual’s ambition, talents, vision and drive could have a devastating financial impact on a company.

 According to the Office for National Statistics, 95.6% of companies registered in the UK in 2016 employed fewer than 10 people.